 For chronic kidney disease, take these four steps to maintain the overall health of your cat's kidneys:

 - Provide plenty of water to help the kidneys flush out toxins.

 - Clean the litter box regularly to encourage your cat to urinate.

 - Help your cat maintain a healthy weight to avoid diabetes, which can lead to kidney failure.

 - Visit your vet at least once a year for wellness checks, when the first signs of kidney disease are often found.

-If you notice your cat drinking a ton of water, you should contact your vet.
+If you notice your cat drinking a ton of water, contact your vet.
 It could be a sign of kidney disease or another serious condition such as diabetes or hyperthyroidism.
-Catching a disease earlier is always better.
-With help from your vet, your kitty could live comfortably with kidney disease for years to come.
+Catching a disease earlier is always better, and with help from your vet, your kitty could live comfortably with kidney disease for years to come.